 The G&PS Graduate Student Travel Fund offers reimbursement up to \$500 maximum per graduate student per degree program.
-The Travel Fund provides support for a graduate student who presents a paper or poster at an official conference or symposium (student workshops are ineligible).
-Please see the website for further details. https://www.grad.ubc.ca/awards/graduate-student-travel-fund
+The Travel Fund provides support for a graduate

 Green College Entrance Awards

 Successful applicants for admission to Green College are automatically considered for the R. Howard Webster Graduate Fellowship and, if eligible, for the N. H. Benson International Graduate Award.
 All awards are valid for one year (non-renewable).